Lagonda Trophy, 25th & 26th May - 2022

 The Lagonda Trophy is a World ranking amateur event played over 72 holes at the historic Old Course at the beautiful Gog Magog Golf Club near Cambridge, Cambridgeshire.
 Founded in 1975 by Clive Smith, previous winners include Ryder Cup players David Gilford, Lee Westwood, Luke Donald and Andy Sullivan.

-This will be the forty-sixth time that the event will be played and, being one of the country’s leading low handicap amateurs, you are cordially invited to compete.
+This will be the forty-seventh time that the event will be played and, being one of the country’s leading low handicap amateurs, you are cordially invited to compete.

 The ballot for entries will be made on the closing date, based on a players WHS handicap at the time entries close.
 If two players have the same exact handicap then time of entry will be used for the order in the ballot.